 Deputy Jason Klug

-Deputy Paynter began his law enforcement career with the DeSoto County Sheriff’s Office in 2012.
+Deputy First Class Paynter began his law enforcement career with the DeSoto County Sheriff’s Office in 2012.
 He has spent the beginning part of his career in the Uniformed Patrol Division.
 Deputy Paynter is being reassigned beginning the 2018-2019 school year to Memorial Elementary School.